-It’s no secret that I am an avid reader of Tracy Coenen’s Fraud Files Blog.
-She finds stories that are often missed by mainstream media.
-Reading her blog tonight I found several interesting stories about Marcus Evans.
-Like Tracy, we too received a sales pitch this summer to attend a summit where we would get face time with several chief in house attorneys potentially interested in our services.
+It’s no secret that I am an avid reader of other blogs.
+Often one can find there stories that are often missed by mainstream media.
+Reading a Chicago accountant’s blog tonight I found several interesting stories about Marcus Evans.
+Like the writer of that blog, we too received a sales pitch this summer to attend a “summit” where we would get face time with several chief in house attorneys potentially interested in our services.

 Obviously I didn’t attend their high level summit so I can’t honestly say whether it was a good event.
 I suspect few people shelled out that kind of money.

 I understand that not every claim on the ripoff report is accurate.
 Anyone with a grudge can post.
 32 posts, however, causes me concern.
-The tactics Tracy have encountered – essentially threats to anyone posting a negative review – are especially telling.
+The tactics blogger Tracy Coenen encountered – essentially threats to anyone posting a negative review – are especially telling.

 We recently brought a successful claim against a similar operation.
 Same essential sales pitch, although that particular company sold sponsorships to medical conferences.
 (I use the term “conference” loosely.)